Online course details

 Free student membership of the British Psychological Society

-To show our commitment to our students, we are always looking for new ways to facilitate your growth as psychologists.
-Enrol onto this course and receive full BPS student membership for the duration of your studies.
+To show our commitment to our students, we are always looking for new ways to facilitate your skill development as psychologists.
+So, on the programme you’ll have the option to receive full BPS student membership for the duration of your studies.

 Please note: Free BPS membership is not available to students in receipt of Ministry of Defence Enhanced Learning Credit Scheme (ELC).